DavisAmberS/hello-world/README.md

-# hello-world
+# Mastering Python

 This repository encompasses all of my python projects.

-I'm a SWE newbie trying to teach myself python.
+Have questions, or suggestions?
+Feel free to reach out to browngirltechworld@gmail.com, or @brwngrltechwrld on Twitter.